Horsham St Faith and Newton St Faith: The Church of St Mary and St Andrew

-The present day church dates back to the 13th century and has undergone many changes.
-Much of the building was restored in 1873 with a £1400 donation from the Twinings tea family.
-Of interest inside the church is the rood screen, dated 1528 and adorned with 12 panels depicting saints, and the elaborate Jacobean font cover.
-The reredos was erected in 1929 by John and Violet Spurrell in memory of their only son, John Francis Brabazon Spurrell, who was killed by buffalo at Kibaya, Tanganyika, in 1927.
+The church mainly dates to the 15th century, although the west tower is believed to have been built in the early 14th century, with the oldest part of the church being the east wall, which dates to the early 13th century.
+The church is grade I listed.
+Of interest inside the church is the rood screen, dated 1528 and adorned with 12 panels depicting saints and the elaborate Jacobean font cover.

 Amenities

-Amenities in the locality include a community centre, primary school, doctor's surgery, two post offices- one serving each village, restaurant, and a small industrial estate.
+Amenities in the locality include a community centre, primary school, doctor's surgery, two post offices, one serving each village, restaurant, and a small industrial estate.
 The village had two public houses; the Kings Head and the Black Swan.
 The former ceased trading in 2009.

+Crematorium

 Located in Manor Road, the St Faith, or Norwich and Norfolk crematorium, was established in 1937.
 Prior to this, the site was occupied by a Poor Law Union workhouse which was destroyed by fire in 1923.
 The large chapel by J P Chaplin was completed in 1936 and finished in red and mauve brick.
 The Commonwealth War Graves Commission placed a memorial plaque in the chapel listing 30 British service personnel who were cremated here in World War II.
 Notable people cremated here include two Victoria Cross recipients: